7 Reasons Why You Should Be Using a VPN

 3. It provides safety when not in secure areas or sites

 With a VPN, you can feel safe entering your information online even when on public or untrustworthy WiFi.
-The end-to-end encryption of a VPN secures your activities, your information, and your privacy online, no matter where you are.
+The end-to-end encryption of a virtual private network secures your activities, your information, and your privacy online, no matter where you are.
 Without a virtual private network, hackers on the same WiFi network can easily intercept your connection.
+This is one reason VPNs are ideal for those who travel often.
+If you need to use different WiFi networks, VPNs can protect you.

 4. Ability to find better deals when online shopping

+Another reason why you should get a VPN is digital shopping deals.
 Online shopping is becoming more common – not only for its convenience, but also for the online-only prices or sales that stores offer.
 When buying certain items, especially big items like airline tickets, hotel stays, or subscription services, prices can vary based on your geographical location.
-With a VPN, you can change your IP location to get access to the best deals.
+With a virtual private network, you can change your IP location to get access to the best deals.

 5. VPNs evade network censors to access blocked sites